oscar6echo/VisualPrimeDecomposition/README.md

 The notebook makes heavy use of the `%%javascript` magic and the impressive [d3.js](d3js.org) library.
-The function `write_js_to_output` is necessary to store the js code in an output cell, which enables (1) the notebook to run the js stored in the outpout cells upon load without the user having to manually run the cells, (2) nbconvert to create a standalone html page containing the notebook output ready for posting.
-[Here] is the result.
+The function `write_js_to_output` is necessary to store the js code in an output cell, which enables
++ the notebook to run the js stored in the outpout cells upon load without the user having to manually run the cells
++ (2) nbconvert to create a standalone html page containing the notebook output ready for posting.
+[Here](http://oscar6echo.github.io/VisualPrimeDecomposition/VisualPrimeDecomposition.html) is the result.